-In this paper, we extend previous works and we introduce a site customization model that combines in new ways the sites' usage patterns and semantics so as to derive knowledge about the users' site interests.
+In this paper, we extend previous works on site customization and we introduce a novel recommendation model that combines in new ways the sites' usage patterns and semantics so as to derive knowledge about both the users' site interests and interaction goals.
 Our model explores a built-in subject hierarchy for the semantic annotation of the sites' content as well as for the identification of the user interests in their site navigations.
-Based on the association between the sites' usage and content semantics, our model builds recommendations that aim at providing users with customized site views.
-The contribution of our work lies in the following:
+Moreover, it relies on the association between the sites' usage and structural data in order to detect the user goals that correspond to particular interests and builds recommendations that aim at providing users with customized site views.
+The contribution of our work lies in the following.

-- We introduce a novel approach for the automatic identification of the user interests as these are exemplified in the user's navigational patterns.
-Our approach relies on a subject hierarchy for computing the user preferences in site visits and employs a number of heuristics for estimating both short-term and long-term user interests. - We show how we can explore the identified user interests in order to detect within a site which pages are interesting to the user.
-The computations of interesting pages rely on the pages' semantic content as this is analyzed, processed and evaluated via the use of the hierarchy. - We introduce a recommendation model that correlates the identified user interests to their navigational patterns in order to predict which site pages a user would like to see in the recommendations of her future site accesses.
-Based on the predicted user preferences, our recommender customizes the sites' presentation accordingly..
+- We introduce a novel approach for the automatic identification of the user interests and goals in their site visits as these are exemplified in the user's navigational patterns.
+For computing the user interests in site visits our approach relies on a subject hierarchy and employs a number of heuristics for estimating both short-term and long-term interests.
+For identifying the user goals in site visits our approach relies on the sites' structural properties and mines the way in which content types influence the users' interaction with the site.
+The contribution of our user interests and goals detection model relies on the combination of site semantics and user behavioral features in an attempt to build site-specific user profiles as opposed to generic user profiles that most of existing profiling methods pursue. - We show how we can explore the identified user interests and goals in order to detect within a site which pages are both interesting and useful to the user.
+The computations of interesting pages rely on (i) the pages' semantic content as this is processed and evaluated via the use of the subject hierarchy and (ii) the pages' structural properties and features as these are determined by the analysis of the pages' metadata annotations.
+Unlike existing site customization approaches that conflate interesting and useful pages our models makes a clear distinction between the two; based on the intuition that a page dealing with an interesting topic is not always useful to a particular user intention. - We introduce a recommendation model that correlates the identified user interests and goals to their navigational patterns in order to predict which site pages a user would like to see in the recommendations of her future site accesses.
+Based on the predicted user preferences, our recommender customizes the sites' presentation accordingly.

-To demonstrate the effectiveness of our approach in web site customization, we carried out a user study where we measured the accuracy of our model in capturing the user interests based on the semantic analysis of their navigational history.
-We also examined the effectiveness of our recommendation system in improving the sites' usability and hence in ameliorating the users' navigational experience.
-Results indicate the effectiveness of our approach in identifying the user interests automatically and prove the usefulness of the recommendations suggested to web users.
+To demonstrate the effectiveness of our approach in web site customization, we carried out an experimental study where we measured the accuracy of our model in capturing the user interests based on the semantic analysis of their navigational history.
+We also investigated the effectiveness of our model in identifying the user goals in their site visits based on the analysis of the previous user interactions with the sites' content.
+Finally, we evaluated the effectiveness of our recommendation system in improving the sites' usability and hence in ameliorating the users' navigational experience.
+Results indicate that although users with alike interests might have diverse goals in their site visits and vice versa, our approach manages to effectively identify them both.
+Moreover results indicate that recommendations based on rich user profiles (i.e. profiles that consider both preferences and goals) are valued higher compared to the recommendations that are determined from the user interests alone.